About the Species

 - They are pink or orange and mottled with brown or purple.

 - They are likely color blind, but are able to use special pigment cells in their skin (called chromatophores) to change their color and patterns to escape predators or disguise themselves from prey.

 - Longfin squid grow fast, up to 1.6 feet mantle length (large part of the squid in front of the head), but usually less than 1 foot.

-- They have a short life span, reproducing right before they die at around 6 to 8 months old.
+- They have a short life span, reproducing right before they die at around six to eight months old.

 - Their growth and development is highly sensitive to environmental conditions.
 Squid hatched in the summer grow faster than those hatched in the winter.

 - They spawn year-round, with peak production in winter and summer.
 The male cements bundles of spermatophores into the mantle cavity of the female and/or deposits them in a pouch located near her mouth.
 The spermatophores penetrate the ova, or sperm is stored for later use.

 - The female lays fertilized egg capsules that contain about 150 to 200 eggs each in clusters attached to the ocean bottom, with a typical female laying a total of 3,000 to 6,000 eggs.
 Eggs hatch between 11 and 26 days later, depending on water temperature.

 - Small immature longfin squid feed on plankton, and larger squid feed on crustaceans and small fish.

 - They are aggressive hunters, can consume fish larger than themselves, and do eat their own species.

 - They are a key prey species for a variety of marine mammals, diving birds, and finfish species.